wlach/orangutan/README.md

   monkeyrunner on a device running Android 2.x.

-Instead of hooking into Android's java-based windowing/event system like Monkey, Orangatun takes a different approach: injecting events directly into the kernel /dev/input system.
+Instead of hooking into Android's java-based windowing/event system like Monkey, Orangutan takes a different approach: injecting events directly into the kernel /dev/input system.
 From the point of view of the Android system, this is totally indistinguishable from actual touch events.
 Parameters such as the duration of a press, speed of the swipe, etc. are inferred at *run time* by the Android system.

-An additional advantage of Orangatun is that it should run/work on *any* system which provides the /dev/input interface.
-This means that it should be possible to use Orangatun on Mozilla's B2G operating system (which reuses much of Android's kernel and userspace functionality).
+An additional advantage of Orangutan is that it should run/work on *any* system which provides the /dev/input interface.
+This means that it should be possible to use Orangutan on Mozilla's B2G operating system (which reuses much of Android's kernel and userspace functionality).

 # Requirements